skygragon/leetcode-cli/docs/commands.md

 List all the plugins, `✘` means the plugin is disabled.

 	$ leetcode plugin
-	✔ retry                default         Plugin to retry last failed request if AUTO_LOGIN is on.
+	✔ retry                default         Plugin to retry last failed request if autologin is on.
 	✔ cache                default         Plugin to provide local cache.
 	✔ leetcode             default         Plugin to talk with leetcode APIs.